Ogo Mountains: Climate

+As mentioned above, the range of the Ogo mountains is unclear and very wide.
+So, the climate of the village of Gudaado, which is near Mount Shimbiris, sometimes considered to be the highest peak of the Ogo Mountains, is discussed below.

+Due to the Ogo Mountains' elevated highland location, the range has an unexpectedly temperate climate.

-The average annual temperature in the Ogo Mountains is 20 to 26 °C. Precipitation reaches a maximum in March, with a minimum of rainfall in August.
+The average annual temperature in the Gudaado is 20 to 26 °C. Precipitation reaches a maximum in March, with a minimum of rainfall in August.
 The average annual precipitation around 500–700 mm.

 The data provided below derives from the Gudaado station.
 It illustrates a subtropical highland climate with strong continental Mediterranean characteristics (Köppen: "Cwb"), given the two marked wet seasons that span between March–May and September–November, albeit the latter being briefer and more subtle.
 The climatic situation here is most similar to the Altiplano region, due to its semi-arid patterns of rain, huge diurnal temperature variations, adjacence to the Somali desert, and seasonal variations that are neither too cold nor too hot in the extremes.